zillow/redux-inputs/README.md

         validator: (value) => typeof value === 'string' && value.indexOf('@') >= 0
     }
 };
-const reducer = combineReducers({
+// If you have multiple inputConfigs, they share this one reducer const reducer = combineReducers({
     inputs: createInputsReducer(inputConfig)
 });